IWU-CS253/project-tree/docs/iteration_report_3.md

 ---------------------
 Iteration Week 4 User Stories:

 - Finish implicit relationships - Josh
 - Tree Display: Characters & Relationships
-  - Create functions to pass data from the tree to the display framework: Zach
+  - Create functions to pass data from the tree to Vis: Zach
-  - Integrate the display framework into the show_tree page: Grace
+  - Integrate the Vis into the show_tree page: Grace
-  - Use display framework to show characters as nodes and relationships as edges: Grace
+  - Use Vis to show characters as nodes and relationships as edges: Grace
   - Style / edit display to show relevant information about characters (eg. names): Jeff

+Our assignments are a bit nebulous at the moment, as we are still not certain what the steps will be for creating and integrating a Vis display.
+These will become more concrete when we figure out the exact steps at our meeting on Tuesday.

 Future Iteration Plans